-What is a "Debenture"?
+What is A Debenture?

 As a director of your own company, you can file a floating charge debenture at companies house over your company, when you lend it money.
 The Floating charge document requires submission at the same time and protects your position if your company becomes insolvent.

-The risk to directors and the company
+The risk to directors and your company

-A “Registered Debenture” implements security to a bank.
+Registered Debenture implements security to a bank normally.
 Essential as a director that you understand the power afforded to the bank.
-Once the “Debenture” registered, the bank can appoint its “Administrators” in the event the company runs into financial distress.
+Once registered, the bank can appoint its “Administrators” in the event the company runs into financial distress.

 Can my company have more than one debenture registered?